-Mixing coconut oil with food can also help to prevent its slightly acidic nature from scorching the back of your throat, which can lead to an inflamed tissue at the back of your throat.
+Mixing coconut oil with food can also help to prevent its slightly acidic nature from scorching your throat, which can lead to an inflamed tissue at the back of your throat.

 Fact #3: Taking Coconut Oil Internally for Weight Loss

 You want to lose weight with coconut oil, don’t you?
 But some people manage to while a few others can’t.
 Why?

 Let’s say you consume 1500 kcal and your body is always burning off 1500 kcal per day.
 You get to maintain your weight.
 No gain, no loss.

 Imagine now you add one tablespoon of coconut oil to your diet in the hope of effecting burning of fat to help you shed off some mass.
 One tablespoon of the oil equates to about 126 kcal.
 That means you’re taking in 1626 kcal now.

 If coconut oil boosts your metabolism in the way that burns off more calories than what it contributes, say 150 kcal, then you’ll lose weight.
 Otherwise, you’ll gain.